RuiZhong961230/AE-GAPB/README.md

 Datasets of renewable energy generation and electricity demand-side consumption at Hokkaido, Kyushu, and Tohoku are downloaded from https://www.fepc.or.jp/index.html.

 ## Contact
-If you have any questions, please don't hesitate to contact zhongrui[at]iic.hokudai.ac.jp
+If you have any questions, please don't hesitate to contact yang.cao.y4[at]elms.hokudai.ac.jp and zhongrui[at]iic.hokudai.ac.jp